qiskit-community/qiskit-experiments/docs/manuals/index.rst

 These experiment manuals are in-depth dives into individual experiments, their operational principles, and how to run them in Qiskit Experiments.

-.. _benchmarking:
+.. _verification:

-Benchmarking Experiments
+Verification Experiments
 ------------------------

-These experiments measure your device performance according to a set of defined metrics, such as the space-time volume of circuits that can be successfully executed.
+These experiments measure and verify your device performance according to a set of defined metrics, such as the space-time volume of circuits that can be successfully executed.

 .. nbgallery::
     :glob:

-    benchmarking/*
+    verification/*

 .. _qubit characterization: